What does homeowners liability insurance cover?

 Think about, for example, what would happen if someone were to take an unfortunate spill down your stairs.
 Ultimately, you could be held responsible for their medical expenses if you are found to be legally liable for the accident.

+Learn more about the personal liability coverage that a home insurance policy offers, and how to choose limits for your liability coverage.
 Here are some examples of the ways in which the personal liability coverage in a homeowners insurance policy may help protect you.

-Liability coverage may help pay for medical bills that result from a visitor's injury at your home — and help prevent you from paying those costs out of pocket.
+Liability coverage may help pay for medical bills that result from a visitor's accidental injury at your home — and help prevent you from paying those costs out of pocket.
 Even if that person has health benefits, you could be held responsible for the expenses if it's determined that the injury happened as a result of your negligence — like if you failed to fix a broken porch step, for example.